ShaunCurtis/CEC.Blazor/In Process Articles/Building a Database Application in Blazor - Part 3.md

 ##### LoadRecordAsync

-The record loading code is broken out of *OnParametersSetAsync* as it is used outside the component lifecycle methods.
+The record loading code is broken out of *OnParametersSetAsync* as it's used outside the component lifecycle methods.
 It's implemented from bottom up (the base method is called before any local code).

 ```C#
 // CEC.Blazor/Components/BaseForms/RecordComponentBase.cs